philipp-mos/philipp-c-moser/README.md

 ## ⚡ Things that I do in my free time
-- Learning about Space, Cosmos and Astronomy is my night job. 🌌 ☄️ 🔭
+- Learning about Space, Cosmos and Astronomy is my night job 🌌 ☄️ 🔭
 - Taking pictures outside while hiking 🥾 📷 ⛰️